rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 variants using a single bibliographic record or separate records.
-As a default approach, the rules contained in DCRM(B) assume that a separate bibliographic record will be created for each bibliographic variant that represents what is referred to as an “edition” in AACR2 and an “issue” in bibliographic scholarship.
+As a default approach, the rules contained in DCRM(B) assume that a separate bibliographic record will be created for each bibliographic variant that represents what is referred to as an "edition" in AACR2 and an "issue" in bibliographic scholarship.
 E1.2.
 Following this default approach, generally consider that a new bibliographic record is required whenever the publication distinguishes itself from other variants by one or more of the following characteristics: